pettah market

 Pettah Bazaar area

 Drop into Pettah market before you leave Colombo, and witness the largest open shopping complex on the island.
 The Pettah market spreads over a large area in central Colombo.
 Many hundreds of wholesale and retail shops, as well as street vendors, sell various items at affordable prices.
-Clothing, leather products, medicine, later items, electronic equipment, stationery, toys, foods, vegetable…the list goes on.
-Have a walk along the busy streets of Pettah with your guide, that’s the best way of exploring this busy market.
+Clothing, leather products, medicine, later items, electronic equipment, stationery, toys, foods, vegetables…the list goes on.
+Have a walk along the busy streets of Pettah with your guide; that’s the best way to explore this busy market.
 In fact, it will be a daunting task to travel through Pettah because the roads are very crowded.

-Colombo floating market the newest addition to the shopping experience in the city resides a few hundred meters from Pettah.
-As the name suggests it floats on the nearby lake and it is a place to buy various items such as Gems and Jewellery, textiles, souvenir, food, leather items etc.
+Colombo floating market, the newest addition to the shopping experience in the city, resides a few hundred meters from Pettah.
+As the name suggests, it floats on the nearby lake and is a place to buy various items such as gems and jewelry, textiles, souvenirs, food, leather items, etc.

 Colombo is packed with spectacular sights and it might be hard for a foreign traveller to figure out which to include on their tour.
 The best place to start your Colombo city tour is Pettah, which is the centre of the city and it is easy to reach any tourist sight from Here.
-Pettah is dominated by the central market, which is the biggest market on the island, which spreads over many square kilometres.
-Apart from that the travellers also can witness numerous colonial buildings as well as modern high-rise buildings in Colombo.
-A few hundred meters away from the Central Market, along York Street are the old colonial buildings used for various purposes during the British administration in Sri Lanka.
-One of the colonial buildings with a uniquely British style painted in red, named the “Cargills Building” is still being used as a shopping complex.
+Pettah is dominated by the central market, which is the biggest market on the island, and spreads over many square kilometres.
+Apart from that, travelers can also witness numerous colonial buildings as well as modern high-rise buildings in Colombo.
+A few hundred meters away from the Central Market, along York Street, are the old colonial buildings used for various purposes during the British administration in Sri Lanka.
+One of the colonial buildings with a uniquely British style painted in red, named the “Cargills Building,” is still being used as a shopping complex.

 What are the places to visit on a Colombo walking tour?